 Gallini regularly presents papers at a variety of conferences, roundtables and colloquia.
-His piece, “Schneckloth v.
-Bustamonte: History's Unspoken Fourth Amendment Anomaly,” won the Southeastern Association of American Law Schools Call for Papers competition and his work has been published in the Hastings Law Journal, George Mason Law Review and Tennessee Law Review — among others.
+He has twice won the Southeastern Association of American Law Schools Call for Papers competition and he was named the 2017 SEC Faculty Achievement Award Winner.
+His work has been published in the Hastings Law Journal, George Mason Law Review and Tennessee Law Review — among others.
 His expert commentary has been featured in global media outlets including The Wall Street Journal, Los Angeles Times, Chicago Tribune, Christian Science Monitor and Arkansas Democrat-Gazette as well stories distributed through the Associated Press.

 In the classroom, Gallini teaches Criminal Law, Criminal Procedure I & II and Federal Criminal Law.
 He has also developed seminars titled Problems in Police Discretion, and Crime & the Supreme Court.
 Professor Gallini has taught criminal courses internationally in St. Petersburg, Russia, and Lodz, Poland.
 For his teaching, he has received the School of Law award for outstanding teaching and the graduation award for hooding.